robertzak133/BTC-7-8E-HP5-Firmware-Images/README.md

 # BTC-7-8-E-HP5-Firmware-Images
 This repository contains firmware images for BTC-7E-HP5 and BTC-8E-HP5 Browning Trail Cameras.

-** 2023-01-04: Images Temporarily Unavailable while I work on a bug **

-I discovered a bug early in the new year which prevents a camera with the new firmware from being able to upload new firmware.
-Have taken the images off line for the time being.
-Will post a fix and hopefully a workaround ASAP
+There was a bug in the firmware labeled "WWL7EH5_221210A" (for the 7E-HP5) and "WWL8EH5_221210A" (for the 8E-HP5) which prevents new firmware from being loaded.
+This was caused by a new data structure in the menu system which I did not realize had to be terminated by a null entry.
+Firmware versions "WWL7EH5_230104A" (for the 7E-HP5) and "WWL8E5H_230104A" (for the 8E-HP5) fix this problem.
+Unfortunately, I do not know of a workaround for the earlier bug.
+If you installed the buggy version in your camera, and now would like to load new firmware, please let me know in comments/issues below.
+I have a possible plan.

 See the following posts for backround, context, and additional documentation:
 - [New Optional Features for Browning HP5 Trail Camears](https://winterberrywildlife.ouroneacrefarm.com/2022/12/19/new-optional-features-for-browning-hp5-trail-cameras/)